Get Your Child Started Today!

-Our Program Directors typically have either tennis or autism backgrounds … sometimes even both!
-We aim to have tennis professionals run the clinics supported by at least one volunteer per child if at all possible.
-Some children do great with one volunteer; others fare better with more or or different types of support.
+Our Program Directors typically have either tennis or autism backgrounds, sometimes even both!
+We aim to have tennis professionals run the clinics supported by at least one volunteer per child.
+Some children do great with one volunteer, others fare better with more or different types of support.
 We try to do what is right for your child.
 We feel it is our priority to provide a high level of attention to your child while he/she is enjoying tennis with ACEing Autism.
 We look for every opportunity to incorporate best practices for working with children with ASD into our clinics.

 During all classes we provide a tennis racquet that your child can borrow and a t-shirt which they can take home.
 We typically include an award ceremony during the last clinic of each program session to celebrate each child’s unique and individual progress.

 If a clinic must be cancelled due to inclement weather you will be notified by your Program Director no later than one hour prior to the scheduled clinic.